yeso69/ktb-api-test/ReadMe.md

     php bin/console hautelook:fixtures:load
     ```

 With the fixtures loaded, it creates a company with a user that has 5 expanse reports.
-You will be able to user user with id 1 to create expanse reports.
+You will be able to use the user with id 1 to create expanse reports.

 ## Usage